xdbfoundation/go/exp/services/captivecore/README.md

 # captivecore

-The Captive Stellar-Core Server allows you to run a dedicated Stellar-Core instance for the purpose of ingestion.
-The server must be bundled with a Stellar Core binary.
+The Captive DigitalBits-Core Server allows you to run a dedicated DigitalBits-Core instance for the purpose of ingestion.
+The server must be bundled with a DigitalBits Core binary.

-If you run Horizon with Captive Stellar-Core ingestion enabled Horizon will spawn a Stellar-Core subprocess.
-Horizon's ingestion system will then stream ledgers from the subprocess via a filesystem pipe.
-The disadvantage of running both Horizon and the Stellar-Core subprocess on the same machine is it requires detailed per-process monitoring to be able to attribute potential issues (like memory leaks) to a specific service.
+If you run Frontier with Captive DigitalBits-Core ingestion enabled Frontier will spawn a DigitalBits-Core subprocess.
+Frontier's ingestion system will then stream ledgers from the subprocess via a filesystem pipe.
+The disadvantage of running both Frontier and the DigitalBits-Core subprocess on the same machine is it requires detailed per-process monitoring to be able to attribute potential issues (like memory leaks) to a specific service.

-Now you can run Horizon and pair it with a remote Captive Stellar-Core instance.
-The Captive Stellar-Core Server can run on a separate machine from Horizon.
-The server will manage Stellar-Core as a subprocess and provide an HTTP API which Horizon can use remotely to stream ledgers for the purpose of ingestion.
+Now you can run Frontier and pair it with a remote Captive DigitalBits-Core instance.
+The Captive DigitalBits-Core Server can run on a separate machine from Frontier.
+The server will manage DigitalBits-Core as a subprocess and provide an HTTP API which Frontier can use remotely to stream ledgers for the purpose of ingestion.

-Note that, currently, a single Captive Stellar-Core Server cannot be shared by multiple Horizon instances.
+Note that, currently, a single Captive DigitalBits-Core Server cannot be shared by multiple Frontier instances.

 ## API